Account

 Bifacial modules give you 5-30% more production compared to monofacial panels

 The Chinese brand offers modules for all kinds of applications, though there is a certain emphasis on powerful panels for commercial and industrial installations.
-Product line is diverse enough and there are even bifacial panels for sale.
+The product line is diverse enough and there are even bifacial panels for sale.
 They are great for systems of a larger scope because they give you 5-30% more production for the same space as monofacial modules.

 efficiency

 The efficiency of Trina Solar panels looks alright.
-It varies from 18% to 21%, with their best modules competing for highest efficiency numbers in the industry.
+It varies from 18% to 23%, with their best modules competing for highest efficiency numbers in the industry.
 Their latest panel Vertex is promised to have 21.6% maximum efficiency which is an impressive rate.

 per watt

 Trina solar panels prices are low for the industry, somewhere around JA Solar and LONGi Solar.
-The exact cost depends on the model, but it can vary from $0.4 to $0.8 per watt.
+The exact cost depends on the model, but it can vary from $0.6 to $0.8 per watt.
 Again, the emphasis of a company is on high-output modules, which partially explains low cost per watt.

-12 year product warranty, up to 30 years for performance
+12-year product warranty, up to 30 years for performance

 The warranties for Trina Solar panels are nothing special.
 You get your standard 12-year product warranty and 25-year performance warranty.
 Bifacial modules get a 30-year output warranty.
 However, there has been an improvement in this regard lately.
-Vertex and Vertex S, the most modern models from Trina Solar, are promised to have a 15 year product warranty that can be extended to 25 years.
+Vertex and Vertex S, the most modern models from Trina Solar, are promised to have a 15-year product warranty that can be extended to 25 years.

 Degradation rate of Trina Solar panels is basically the same for all models: they lose 0.55% per year which gives you over 83.1% of rated power output in 25 years.
-It is slightly better than the average numbers of 0.7%–0.8% in the industry, but brands Q CELLS, Panasonic, REC do much better.
+It is slightly lower than the average numbers of 0.7%–0.8% in the industry, but brands Q CELLS, Panasonic, REC do much better.

 Apart from PV modules, Trina Solar produces solar trackers and batteries